 - Vaginal yeast infections — Vaginal yeast infections can be treated with antifungal medications that are applied directly into the vagina as tablets, creams, ointments or suppositories.
 These include butoconazole (Femstat), clotrimazole (Gyne-Lotrimin), miconazole (Monistat, Vagistat and others), nystatin (Mycostatin and others), and tioconazole (Monistat-1, Vagistat-1).
 A single dose of oral fluconazole can be used.
 Sex partners usually do not need to be treated.

 - Deep candidiasis — This infection usually starts with an intravenous anti-fungal drug, such as voriconazole or fluconazole.
 People with very low white blood cell counts may need an alternative intravenous antifungal drug, such as caspofungin or micafungin.

 When To Call a Professional

 Call your doctor whenever you have symptoms of candidiasis.

 Women that are otherwise healthy can self-treat for simple candida vaginitis.
 Call your doctor if it persists despite topical therapy or it recurs soon after treatment.

 Typically, in otherwise healthy people with superficial candidiasis, a properly treated infection goes away without leaving permanent damage.
-Superficial candidiasis may return if a prolonged course of antibiotics is needed or there is a change in your overall health.
+Superficial candidiasis may take longer to treat and is more likely to recur in people that need long courses of antibiotics.

 In people with chronic illnesses or weakened immune systems, episodes of candidiasis may be more resistant to treatment and may return after treatment ends.
 In people with deep candidiasis, those who are diagnosed quickly and treated effectively have the best prognosis, especially if their infection can be stopped before it spreads to major organs.